Pepperstone Review – Should you use it to trade in 2025?

 Every day, Pepperstone processes an average of $12.5bn of trades which makes it one of the largest brokers in the world.
 More than 400,000 traders use Pepperstone on a daily basis.

 Since its inception, Pepperstone has won several investment awards from major players including Deloitte and Investment Trends.
+In 2024, it was voted the best CFD and Spread Betting provider for ovall customer satisfaction and value for money in the Investment Trends 2024 UK Leverage Trading Report.
 In the UK, the platform is regulated by the FCA for extra peace of mind.

 How does Pepperstone work?